labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 ## Conclusion

-Translating rust programs isn't as straight forward as it could be, but it's in no way impossible and well worth doing.
+Translating Rust programs isn't as straight forward as it could be, but it's in no way impossible and well worth doing.